hagenkaye/keurig/README.md

 - includes a simple software serial debug, that allows printf to output strings to a bus pirate connected to the ISP.

+Schematic

+The complete schematic of the controller board is in schematic.jpg

+Photo of the keurig filling machine

+photo.jpg is a picture of the complete unit.
+Orientation should be rotated by 90 degrees.
+Basically I built a small plexiglass platform on top of the keurig filter in the tank.
+Inside the filter is the 8" eTape liquid level sensor.
+On the platform you'll see the 12V water valve solenoid connected to the water line via a standard ice-cube maker plastic 1/4" line.
+You can see the controller board beside the solenoid with the LEDs blue.

+Behind the microcontroller board is a 5V to 12V buck convertor to provide the power for the solenoid.

+On the microcontroller board between the Power MOSFET and the ATtiny84 is the 6 pin ISP connector.
+I use a Bus Pirate to program the microcontroller when running the Makefile.
+Also, I can minicom into the buspirate and put it in RAW UART mode to receive the printf statements in the code while debugging.